 The dictionary describes Healthy aging as the process of developing and maintaining the functional ability that enables well-being in older age.

 Many factors can have a lasting impact on your health as you grow older.
 Living a healthy lifestyle makes transitioning into older age easier.
 Some factors include:

-- walking (take stairs instead of the elevator, walk around park, mall, neighborhood)
+- walking (take stairs instead of the elevator, walk around the park, mall, neighborhood)

 - exercise weekly (consult your physician first to see what type of workout program is good for you)

 The foods you eat play a vital role in aging.
 A healthy diet has many benefits, from strengthening your immune system to maintaining your weight.
 Here are some diet choices that are most beneficial to older adults.

 The Mediterranean Diet

 Olive oil is the main source of fat in the Mediterranean diet.
 This diet is mostly plant-based:

 - seeds herbs

 (Dietary Approaches to Stop Hypertension-can lower blood pressure in as little as two weeks)

 This diet encourages the consumption of foods rich in: